Fred Beell: Professional wrestling career

 Beell first became a professional wrestler in the late 1890s, during a time when professional wrestlers would fight numerous exhibition matches each month, keeping them on the road constantly.
+The “Beell Throw” was named after him, based on his perfection of the wrestling move.

 On February 3, 1900, Beell defeated Ed Adamson, winning $238.50 for the match.
 On April 9, 1900, Beell defeated William West to become the Northwest Wrestling Champion.
 It was not until 1906 that he gained national attention, when he defeated Frank Gotch, the reigning American Heavyweight Wrestling Champion.
 Gotch defeated him 16 days later in Kansas City.
 He eventually quit wrestling in 1919.
 After retiring, he became a police officer in Marshfield.

 Death

 Beell died on August 5, 1933, in the line of duty at around 3 AM.
 Beell and his partner George Fyksen investigated a break-in at the Marshfield Brewing Company.
 Suspects were still on the scene.
 Beell, according to the later report published in the Marshfield News-Herald, and a more in-depth report in a 1933 edition of True Detective Mysteries, waited near the patrol vehicle to watch the exits, while Fyksen entered the building.
 As he entered, the suspects began firing on Fyksen, who dropped to the ground and avoided injury, while returning fire.
 Beell, hearing the shots, left the vehicle to go to Fyksen's aid.
 As he rounded the front of the car, the suspects exited the building, firing as they ran.
 Four buckshot from a shotgun blast hit Beell in the head, without his being able to return fire, killing him instantly.
 The suspects then stole the police vehicle, but abandoned it less than a mile away.
 They had stolen $1,550.00 in the burglary of a safe.
 Marshfield police chief William Paape organized a posse with Wood County, Wisconsin sheriff Martin Bey.
-One of the suspects, Edward “Speed” Gabriel, was hit by shots fired from Fyksen in the initial gun battle, his body being located in a shallow grave alongside a roadway in Minnesota the next day.
-Two other suspects, Joe “Sleepy Joe” Hogan and Elmer Digman were captured.
-Hogan received 25 years in prison for his part in the murder, while Digman received a life sentence.
+One of the suspects, Edward "Speed" Gabriel, was hit by shots fired from Fyksen in the initial gun battle, his body being located in a shallow grave alongside a roadway in Minnesota the next day.
+Two other suspects, Joe "Sleepy Joe" Hogan and Elmer Dingman were captured.
+Hogan received 25 years in prison for his part in the murder, while Dingman received a life sentence.
+Dingmam was paroled on September 25, 1951, and had the remainder of his sentence commuted by Governor Walter J. Kohler Jr. in January 1953.

 Beell was buried at Hillside Cemetery in Marshfield.
 Beell Stadium, home of the Marshfield Tigers football team, is named after him.